mobialia/jmini3d/readme.md

 Generate Geometries from OBJ files
 ==================================
-Export to OBJ from Blender with this options:
+Export to OBJ from Blender (faces must be triangulated and normals outside) with this options:

 * Write Normals
 * Include UVs